 This course will use the sports world as a case study to demonstrate how statistics and basic probability are essential tools in a variety of professional and personal settings – from front offices to social media disputes.
 Students will finish the course with better honed probability instincts and a better understanding of statistics in sports, specifically, and as a critical thinking tool, in general.

-- Students enrolled in NYC Summer Academy will have the opportunity to visit The New York Times newsroom and/or The Times printing press.
+• Site visits will vary based on the instructors and terms.
+Previous courses have visited: Bleacher Report, MLB Network, the Action Network, Yankee Stadium and Barclays Center.
+Students will also have the opportunity to visit The New York Times newsroom and/or The Times printing press.

 Cost and Session Information